Looking for an easy breakfast idea you can make in advance? These freezer-friendly, low FODMAP breakfast burritos will hit the spot!

 My solution so far, has been to stockpile breakfast foods I can make in advance.
 That way I have access to healthy and filling breakfasts during a time of day when my maximum mental capacity is whining “coffee” and “no talking” while wearing my PJ bottoms inside out.

 So if you're looking for something to launch your day with minimal to no effort, you should also be excited about these super easy low FODMAP breakfast burritos!
+These will help you be excited for the most important meal of the day…or so they say.

 I like to freeze my wraps as well, so I don't have to worry about having fresh ones on hand.
 They last a similar amount of time in the freezer, so you'll be good to go whenever it feels like a breakfast burrito kind of day.